 By Julie Murphree, Arizona Farm Bureau: Not too long ago, Arizona Farm Bureau’s Joe Sigg said, “Arizona agriculture makes stuff.”
 He went on to note that all agriculture does this amazing job of “making stuff.”

-Unlike any other industry, with the use of our basic elements of a little sunshine, water and soil, agriculture can produce a tremendous about of stuff out of very little.
-We need agriculture.
+Unlike any other industry, with the use of our basic elements of a little sunshine,

 The United States Department of Agriculture (USDA) acknowledges this too.
 According to the USDA, Agriculture and agriculture-related industries contributed $742.6 billion to the U.S. gross domestic product (GDP) in 2011, a 4.8-percent share.
 The output of America’s farms contributed $138.7 billion of this sum—just under 1 percent of GDP.